OfficeDev/microsoft-teams-sample-tabs/README.md

 In order to protect customers and their data Microsoft Teams requires all tab pages and content to be served over https.
 If you already have a preferred method for doing this then feel free to skip this section.
 Otherwise, here are a few options to get you started.

 ### Using ngrok

 1. Install [node.js](https://nodejs.org) if you don't already have it.
 2. Navigate to the repo root and run:

-        npm install
+    1. npm install
-        npm run start-ngrok
+    2. npm run start-ngrok

-3. Use the https URL displayed on the command line for step 5 above.
-It will look something like `https://<partial-guid>.ngrok.io/tabconfig.html`.
+3. Use the https URL displayed on the command line as the origin of the `tabconfig.html` page in step 5 above.
+It should look something like `https://<partial-guid>.ngrok.io/tabconfig.html`.

 ### Self-signed SSL certificate (Mac only)

 1. Install [node.js](https://nodejs.org) if you don't already have it.
 2. Navigate to the repo root and run:

-        openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
+    1. openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
-        npm install
+    2. npm install
-        npm run start-ssl
+    3. npm run start-ssl

-3. Use the https URL displayed on the command line for step 5 above.
-It will look something like `https://localhost:3000/tabconfig.html`.
+3. Use the https URL displayed on the command line as the origin of the `tabconfig.html` page in step 5 above.
+It will look something like `https://localhost:3443/tabconfig.html`.

 ### Using IIS (Windows only)

 **TODO add instructions**

 ### Deploy to Azure

 **TODO add link to instructions**